Two buildings collapse in Rio de Janeiro

 "It was like an earthquake.
 First some pieces of the buildings started to fall down.
 People started to run.
 And then it all fell down at once," a witness who identified himself as Gilbert told Reuters.

-As many as 11 people could be trapped in the wreckage, cable broadcaster Gloominess said.
+As many as 11 people could be trapped in the wreckage, cable broadcaster Globo News said.
 City authorities are assessing the risk of collapse of a damaged adjoining building, local newswires reported, without giving the source of the information.

 "I ran down the stairs desperate to escape.
 Just when I left the building it collapsed.
 I escaped by the skin of my teeth - it's the work of God," Nelson Tomes, 38, an air conditioning technician, told iG newswire.